 Sample National Qualifying Exams are posted on this website (see the “Regionals” tab on the menu bar).
 Students can use these as a basis of their preparation, as questions on the National Qualifying Exams will reference comparable material.

-No, the United States Geography Olympiad is not limited to questions on the geography of the USA.
+No, the United States Geography Championships is not limited to questions on the geography of the USA.
 The name refers to the competition’s national scope; the actual questions may reference the geography of the entire world (including, of course, the United States).

 Nationals (see also the “Nationals” page for details on the format)

 1. Who will qualify for the National Championships?

 Students who finish in the top half of their division, inclusive of ties, at the site where they take the National Qualifying Exam will qualify for the National Championships.
 Likewise, we will tally all of the scores from every Varsity and Junior Varsity student across the country as of December 31 (for C Set), January 31 (for B Set), and February 28 (for A Set) and announce the respective National Median Scores within 7-10 days of those dates.

 Students who had scored at or higher than the National Median Score for their division on their version of the Qualifying Exam will then also qualify for the National Championships.
 For each version of the National Qualifying Exam and for each age division it encompasses, there will be a separate National Median Score.